Elftain/elftain.github.io/_posts/2025-08-18-applied-data-science-project.md

 2) Random Forest (Default Setting)
 3) Decision Tree( Default Setting)

-Hyper-Parameters were also tried on the Feedforward Neural Network using RandomGridSearch.
+Hyper-Parameters were also tried on the Feedforward Neural Network using RandomizedSearchCV.

 ### Evaluation